qmk/qmk_firmware/docs/reference_info_json.md

 * `maintainer`
     * GitHub username of the maintainer, or `qmk` for community maintained boards.
     * Example: `skullydazed`
+* `usb`
+    * Configure USB VID, PID, and device version.
+See the [USB](#USB) section for more detail.

+There are many more optional keys, some of which are described below.
+Others may be found by examining `data/schemas`.

 * `debounce`
     * The amount of time in milliseconds to wait for debounce to happen.
     * Default: `5`